Yandex Cloud

 • Why cannot I stop a cluster?

-• Why do I get the max_connections is less than sum of users connection limit error when changing a cluster?
+• Why do I get a max_connections is less than sum of users connection limit error when changing a cluster?

-• What should I do if I get the replication slot already exists error when performing logical replication?
+• What should I do if I get a replication slot already exists error when performing logical replication?

-• Why do I get an extension... is not available error when migrating my DB to Managed Service for PostgreSQL?
+• Why do I get an extension... is not available error when migrating my database to Managed Service for PostgreSQL?

 • Why do I get an error when setting up cascading replication?

-• Why do I get the cannot execute <SQL_command> in a read-only transaction error?
+• Why do I get a cannot execute <SQL_command> in a read-only transaction error?

 What is Managed Service for PostgreSQL?What is Managed Service for PostgreSQL?

-Managed Service for PostgreSQL is a service that helps you create, operate, and scale PostgreSQL databases in a cloud infrastructure.
+Managed Service for PostgreSQL is a service that helps you create, operate, and scale PostgreSQL databases in the cloud.

 With Managed Service for PostgreSQL, you can: